nxp-imx/ethos-u-vela/README.md

 Vela to run on the Ethos-U NPU can be found at:
 <https://tfhub.dev/s?deployment-format=lite&q=quantized>

+## External APIs

+Please see [Vela External APIs](API.md) for information about Vela's low-level external API that can be used to enable Ethos-U code generation from other tools.

+## CLI Options

+Please see [Vela CLI Options](OPTIONS.md) for detailed information about all of Vela's CLI options as well as a description of the system configuration file format.

 ## Supported Operators

-Please see [Supported Operators](SUPPORTED_OPS.md) for the list of supported operators in this release.
+Please see [Vela Supported Operators](SUPPORTED_OPS.md) for the list of operators that Vela supports in this release.

 ## Testing